msn60/git-commands/README.md

 * List all of stashes: `git stash list`
 * Restore the specific stash: `git stash apply <NAME>`
 * Restore all stashes also with files in .gitignore files: `git stash --all`
+* To reset all change back to HEAD: `git reset --hard HEAD`
+* To reset changes back to 1 commit before HEAD: `git reset --hard HEAD~1`

 ---------